What is Volatility

-can be referred to many things, but a commonly accepted definition of is that it’s a measure of the risk or uncertainty in the market.
-Higher is equal to more risk in the market.
-A simple way of describing it is that when is high, the value of the market can be spread out over a larger range of values.
-This means that the price of the market can change dramatically over a short time period in either direction.
-A lower means that a market’s value does not fluctuate dramatically, and tends to be steadier.
-However, how to calculate and to apply has been widely debated and many different calculations have been used.
-Volatility Index is a must for a professional trader in today’s volatile markets.
+Volatility can be referred to many things, but a commonly accepted definition of volatility is that it measures the risk or uncertainty in the market.
+Higher volatility is equal to more risk in the market.
+A simple way of describing it is that when volatility is high, the value of the market can be spread out over a more extensive range of values.
+This means that the price of the market can change dramatically over a short time in either direction.
+A lower volatility means that a market’s value does not fluctuate dramatically and tends to be steadier.
+However, how to calculate and apply volatility has been widely debated, and many different calculations have been used.
+This Volatility Index is derived from research on volatility.

 Subscribe to our membership